cameron-fyfe/song_recommender/README.md

 `python3 song_recommendation.py "Name of Song" "Name of Artist" number_of_songs_to_output phone_number`

     -**NOTE**: If you want to send a text, ensure `phone_number` is formatted as follows:
       `"+11234567890"` where +1 is your country code, the next three digits are the area code, and the remaining is the actual phone number.
 Ensure it is a string.
+However it is an **optional argument** so if you just want to populate the output in the CLI, then you can skip this argument.

     -**NOTE**: `number_of_songs_to_output` must be an integer.
 The default value is 10 but it cannot exceed 15.